 Unfortunately…

-In cases like these, what often happens is that once an individual determines that he or she may not be able to purchase the amount of insurance that they “believe” they need, they decide to forego purchasing ANY life insurance at all!
+In cases like these, once an individual determines that they may not be able to purchase the amount of insurance they “believe” they need, they decide to forego purchasing ANY life insurance.
+Which, in our opinion, doesn’t seem to make much sense.

-It doesn’t seem to make all that much sense.
-For example, if you’ve determined that you need a $250,000 life insurance policy but aren’t able to afford that much coverage, wouldn’t it make more sense to take a look at what a $100,000 life insurance policy might cost, instead of just deciding not to purchase any life insurance at all?
+For example, if you’ve determined that you need a $250,000 life insurance policy but aren’t able to afford that much coverage, wouldn’t it make more sense to take a look at what a $100,000 life insurance policy might cost instead of just deciding not to purchase any life insurance at all?

 #3.
 Don’t buy too long of a term.